sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Architecture

-1. IT Solutions and IT products loose coupling boundaries are at a minimum at the ESDC Business Capability Model level.
+1. IT Solutions and IT products loose coupling boundaries are at intersection of value stream, value stage and business capability (ESDC Business Capability Model).
-   - Duplication of IT Products or IT Solutions is supported as long as they are for different business capabilities.
+   - Duplication of IT Solutions or IT Products is supported as long as they are for different business capabilities.
+   - Boundary of IT Solutions and IT Products are to be application capabilities so that they can enable business capabilities.
 2. IT Products are risk assessed for lock-in situations with the IT Products risk assessment framework (to be created - see [Coherent set of actions](#coherent-set-of-actions))

 ## Coherent set of actions